JonayedMohiuddin/JonayedMohiuddin/README.md

 I am a programming, math and physics enthusiasist. </br>
 Here are some details about me ;)

-- 👨‍🔧 I’m currently working on : Swift Send
+- 👨‍🔧 I’m currently working on : 8-BIT MIPS
 - 🚀 I'll try to learn in future:
   - 🏃‍♂️ __Machine Learning__
 - 😎 I have some experience working with :